gitcommitshow/quiz-app-boilerplate/README.md

 - Display questions and answers
 - Provide hints for incorrect answers
 - Save user answers to a JSON file
+- Evaluate subjective questions using AI
+- Incremental hints using AI

 ## Installation